Software Alternatives, Accelerators & Startups

 • Java Serialization with Protocol Buffers

 The information can be stored in a database or as files, serialized in a standard format and with a schema agreed with your Data Engineering team.
-Depending on your information and requirements, it can be as simple as CSV, XML or JSON, or Big Data formats such as Parquet, Avro, ORC, Arrow, or message serialization formats like Protocol Buffers, FlatBuffers, MessagePack, Thrift, or Cap'n Proto. - Source: dev.to / over 2 years ago
+Depending on your information and requirements, it can be as simple as CSV, XML or JSON, or Big Data formats such as Parquet, Avro, ORC, Arrow, or message serialization formats like Protocol Buffers, FlatBuffers, MessagePack, Thrift, or Cap'n Proto. - Source: dev.to / almost 3 years ago

 • AWS EMR Cost Optimization Guide

 Data formatting is another place to make gains.
 When dealing with huge amounts of data, finding the data you need can take up a significant amount of your compute time.
 Apache Parquet and Apache ORC are columnar data formats optimized for analytics that pre-aggregate metadata about columns.
-If your EMR queries column intensive data like sum, max, or count, you can see significant speed improvements by reformatting... - Source: dev.to / over 3 years ago
+If your EMR queries column intensive data like sum, max, or count, you can see significant speed improvements by reformatting... - Source: dev.to / almost 4 years ago

 • Apache Hudi - The Streaming Data Lake Platform

 The following stack captures layers of software components that make up Hudi, with each layer depending on and drawing strength from the layer below.
 Typically, data lake users write data out once using an open file format like Apache Parquet/ORC stored on top of extremely scalable cloud storage or distributed file systems.
-Hudi provides a self-managing data plane to ingest, transform and manage this data, in a... - Source: dev.to / almost 4 years ago
+Hudi provides a self-managing data plane to ingest, transform and manage this data, in a... - Source: dev.to / about 4 years ago

 What are some alternatives?